brontosaurusrex/brontosaurusrex.github.io/_posts/2017-10-22-ubuntu-17-10-now-with-gnome-shell.md

 Some people somehow deducted that I'd actually like to run that, so here is a statement: I will not use Ubuntu, this was a test only, curious people do that.
 If I was I'd go with openbox.

+## Why would one care at all

+Ubuntu was my entrie point to Linux and they have certain resources to actually change the world (or it appears so).

 ## Proposed solutions

-- Use openbox, it's cool (dwm is cool too)
+- Use (and improve) openbox, it's cool (dwm is cool too)
 - Spend your time to code a good free game
 - or a really good video editing app
 - or a photoshop/after effects replacement